apache/nuttx/fs/nxffs/README.txt

   information in the read open file structure.
 - Fault tolerance must be improved.
 We need to be absolutely certain that any FLASH errors do not cause the file system to behavior incorrectly.
-- Wear leveling could be improved as well.
+- Wear leveling might be improved (?).
 Files are re-packed at the front of FLASH as part of the clean-up operation.
 However, that means the files that are not modified often become fixed in place at the beginning of FLASH.
 This reduces the size of the pool moving files at the end of the